 National Disability Insurance Scheme (NDIS)

 The NDIS provides funding to eligible people diagnosed with a disability to ensure they are able to connect better to health, social and community groups.
-Information on how to apply for NDIS is available in the Disability and National Disability Insurance Scheme (NDIS) section of this collection.
+Information on how to apply for the NDIS is available in the NDIS section of this collection.

 This resource has been made for everyone.